Skip to main content

 The result?
 You look in the mirror and see a little bump on your upper or lower eyelid (it might look like a zit).
 A stye can become infected and get very red and swollen.

 The first thing you want to do is help the clogged-up oil get out of the stye.
-Applying heat can make the oil become more liquid.
+Applying warmth can make the oil become more liquid.
 The best way to get warmth to your oil glands is by using a washcloth that's been soaked in warm water.
 Make sure the water isn't so hot that the washcloth could burn you.
 Put the washcloth over your eye for a few minutes.
 You can repeat this several times a day.

-You also can try cleaning your eyelid with special eye-scrub soap (available at drugstores) or watered-down baby shampoo (not with regular soap or shampoo), which is designed to not hurt eyes.
+You also can try cleaning your eyelid with special eye-scrub soap (available at drugstores) or watered-down baby shampoo (not with regular soap or shampoo), which is intended to not hurt eyes.
 Soak a cotton swab in the solution and use it to clean your eyelid.

 If you wear contacts, switch to wearing glasses until the stye goes away.
 Clean your contacts really well before using them again to remove any germs.